-So you have enemies in high places here in Australia Julian?
-I wonder if we have figured out everyone we should “dump” yet.
-He shows us “some 270 pages released…” about Wikileaks staff by the Australian Government to the US State Department (BEFORE Cablegate).
-He says they were obtained via FOI, but the pages are about 75% blacked out!
+Assange shows us “some 270 pages released…” about Wikileaks staff by the Australian Government to the US State Department before Cablegate.
+He says they were obtained via FOI request, but the pages are about 75% blacked out.

-Assange goes on to say that 1% of the American population has signed the official secrets act, a total of 3 million people, who are not allowed to talk about what they are doing.
-Sounds familiar… In Australia, government workers are not allowed to talk to EACH OTHER, starting with people in other departments, about internal affairs.
-At one of our largest media organisations, you can’t connect to the internet from inside the building – to stop that kind of caper from happening – and they send supervisors to tell the journalists what to write.
+Assange goes on to say that 1% of the American population has signed a secrecy agreement; a total of 3 million people who are not allowed to talk about what they are doing.
+It sounds familiar to Australians.
+Some of our government workers are not allowed to talk to each other, starting with people in other departments, about internal affairs.
+At one of our largest media organisations, you can’t connect to the internet from inside the building – to stop that kind of caper from happening – and they send a supervisor to tell the journalists what to write.
 That was the experience of this reporter when she was hired to train staff there.

-This nexus of power, he asserts, exists above the government and quite brazenly at times, outside of the rule of law.
-In the US, one can’t run for Election without access to such sponsorship.
-He explains further, how this Shadow Government extends its existence and will throughout many other countries in the world… and right into our pockets in the form of a credit card.
+The nexus of power of the Shadow Government, Assange asserts, exists above government and brazenly so at times, outside of the rule of law.
+In the US, one can’t run for election without access to such sponsorship.
+He explains further, how this Shadow Government extends its existence and imposes its will across many other countries – and right into our pockets in the form of a credit card.
 “Yikes”, from someone nearby breaks the silence in the house.

-As his speech concludes on a note of optimism – The whistle blowing will (must?) continue even if Wikileaks doesn’t – the capacity crowd are stirring at the prospect of their questions being selected.
+Assange’s speech concludes on a note of optimism: the whistle blowing will continue even if Wikileaks doesn’t.
+The capacity crowd is stirring now at the prospect of their questions being selected.
 ABC’s Fran Kelly is onstage to read them out, but she starts with her own rather long-winded one, which essentially portrays Wikileaks as tragically dead meat.

-Has the ambience been poisoned?
-Absolutely not!
-Julian gets us laughing again by describing it as “A rather big boat with a lot of torpedo holes in it” which is still… “drifting along”.
-We are greatly amused a while later, when he slips in the word “Titanic” to describe governments; reminded of our abandonment of the “too big to fail” fallacy.
+Julian gets a laugh with his response, describing Wikileaks as “A rather big boat with a lot of torpedo holes in it” which is still… “drifting along”.
+Later he jovially slips in the word “Titanic” to describe governments, challenging the notion of “too big to fail”.

-Ms Kelly went on, via selected questions, to challenge Assange about facing the “charges” in Sweden, an almost unforgivable mistake, which Julian didn’t find quite so funny as he explained to her that there were no charges.
-He also had to remind her that the entire Cablegate had been released, and was viewable by everyone on Cryptome.org or downloadable as a torrent on the Pirate Bay before Wikileaks re-published them.
+Fran Kelly went on to the selected questions, asking Assange up front about facing the “charges” in Sweden.
+It was an embarrassing mistake which Julian corrected, informing her that there were no charges.
+He also had to remind Kelly that the un-redacted State Department Cables had been released, and were viewable by everyone on Cryptome.org or downloadable as a torrent on the Pirate Bay before Wikileaks re-published them.

-On the whole, I didn’t like the Opera House’s selection of questions.
-They were too generalist for that audience (you’ll hear them groan at times..) and ranged from valid, to misinformed, to antagonistic, to redundant, to downright stupid and a waste of precious time… as our man said.
-This one for example: “Why don’t you accept extradition to the US and stare out your accusers?” was met with multiple outbursts from the audience of: “That’s a stupid question”…
+The Opera House’s selection of questions was not much appreciated.
+They were too generalist for that audience and made them groan and heckle at times.
+They ranged from valid to misinformed, antagonistic, redundant – there were two questions about harming informants – and irrelevant, with “too much time wasted” on the latter, like the Irishman said.
+“Why don’t you accept extradition to the US and stare out your accusers?” was met with multiple outbursts from the audience of: “That’s a stupid question”…

-Julian’s forthright and clarifying responses were warmly applauded by the audience, as was his announcement that Wikileaks STILL don’t have blood on their hands, but my favourite moment was when Kelly tried stop him from CUTTING TO THE CHASE… Big LOL!
+Julian’s forthright and clarifying responses were warmly applauded, as was his announcement that Wikileaks still don’t have “blood on their hands”.
+But what seemed to please most was the moment when Kelly tried stop his “CUT TO THE CHASE”.

-At one point he went on a roll citing important but utterly dubious redactions from cables, when they had appeared in mainstream media – not only names but facts were removed, and he demonstrated by comparison… If I had been the compare, I would have let him continue, because that’s what we wanted to hear, but Kelly did her utmost to shut Assange down.
-However… because of the very long satellite delay, he couldn’t hear her, so he continued for some time, and she got flustered… and even after he must have heard her, Assange kept going and the excitement of the audience was rising to fever pitch.
+At one point Assange went on a roll of “live leaks”, citing important but dubious redactions from cables when they had appeared in mainstream media.
+Not only names but facts were removed, and he demonstrated by comparison… If I had been the host, I would have let him continue, because that’s what we wanted to hear, but Kelly did her utmost to shut Assange down.
+However… because of the very long satellite delay he couldn’t hear her, so he insouciantly continued and she became visibly flustered.
+It was good theatre!
+Even after he must have heard her, Assange kept going and the excitement of the audience was rising to fever pitch.
 The host had lost control of the narrative.
-Utterly the best moment of the evening to see Juju conquer the 7 second delay…
+Utterly the best moment of the evening to see Assange conquer the 7-second delay.